minprog-platforms/project-commerce-django-DylanMeegs/README.md

 There will be four main models for this website:
 - The User class - This contains the information of the user if they're logged in.
-- The Bid class - This contains all the information of a bit on a listing, but also of the user that placed it.
+- The Bid class - This contains all the information of a bid on a listing, but also of the user that placed it.
 - The Comment class - This contains all the information of the comments on a listing, but also of the user that placed it.
 - The Listing class - This contains all the information of a listing, but also information of the user that placed it, the comments made on the listing and the bids made on the listing.